Industrial ecology: History

-The transport necessary between these stages is also taken into account as well as, if relevant, extra stages such as reuse, remanufacture, and recycle.

-Adopting a life cycle approach is essential to avoid shifting environmental impacts from one life cycle stage to another.
-This is commonly referred to as problem shifting.
-For instance, during the re-design of a product, one can choose to reduce its weight, thereby decreasing use of resources.
-It is possible that the lighter materials used in the new product will be more difficult to dispose of.
-The environmental impacts of the product gained during the extraction phase are shifted to the disposal phase.
-Overall environmental improvements are thus null.

-A final important principle of IE is its integrated approach or multidisciplinarity.
-IE takes into account three different disciplines: social sciences (including economics), technical sciences and environmental sciences.
-The challenge is to merge them into a single approach.

 Examples

 The Kalundborg industrial park is located in Denmark.
 This industrial park is special because companies reuse each other's waste (which then becomes by-products).
 For example, the Energy E2 Asnæs Power Station produces gypsum as a by-product of the electricity generation process; this gypsum becomes a resource for the BPB Gyproc A/S which produces plasterboards.
 This is one example of a system inspired by the biosphere-technosphere metaphor: in ecosystems, the waste from one organism is used as inputs to other organisms; in industrial systems, waste from a company is used as a resource by others.

 Apart from the direct benefit of incorporating waste into the loop, the use of an eco-industrial park can be a means of making renewable energy generating plants, like Solar PV, more economical and environmentally friendly.
 In essence, this assists the growth of the renewable energy industry and the environmental benefits that come with replacing fossil-fuels.

 Additional examples of industrial ecology include: